apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 #### JUnit 4 style tests (deprecated)
 There is the deprecated way to write tests using JUnit 4 style.
 This is not recommended, but you can still use it on Maven 3.
-For Maven 4 only JUnit Jupiter style tests are available and JUnit 4 is not supported there anymore.
+For Maven 4 only JUnit Jupiter style tests are available.
+JUnit 4 is no longer supported.
 Please consider migrating your JUnit 4 style MojoTests to JUnit Jupiter tests.
 Below is an example: